-Below I’ve listed out some fantastic resources on the Web that can help you achieve fluency in Machine Learning without having to obtain a Ph.D. in computer science!
+Below I’ve listed some fantastic resources on the Web that can help you achieve fluency in Machine Learning without obtaining a Ph.D. in computer science!
 If you’re not a Machine Learning researcher, you’ll find the domain of Machine Learning as practical and enjoyable as programming in general.

-Once you’ve finished with the basics of Python, my second recommendation would be to go through two incredibly good books.
+Once you’ve finished with the basics of Python, my second recommendation would be to go through two outstanding books.
 They are 100% free and available as a PDF for download.
 Think Stats and Think Bayes are two modern classics that every aspiring Machine Learning engineer should internalize.

 At this point, I’d recommend you take a couple of courses from Udemy.
 The interactive, self-paced format will help you get into the nitty-gritty and build confidence.

 You can also come across amazing tutorials on YouTube for free.
-Sentdex is one such channel I can recommend, where tons of fun is always going, but the approach he takes is not beginner-friendly.
+Sentdex is one such channel I can recommend, where tons of fun are always going on, but his approach is not beginner-friendly.

 Course taught by Andrew Ng on Coursera is arguably the most popular learning resource for Machine Learning fundamentals.

-Though it uses the R programming language, it remains unparalleled in its treatment of the subject and the lucid explanations.
-Because of this course, Andrew Ng has achieved somewhat of a godlike stature in the ML circles, and people look up to him for ultimate wisdom (I’m not kidding!).
+Though it uses the R programming language, it remains unparalleled in its treatment of the subject and its lucid explanations.
+Because of this course, Andrew Ng has achieved somewhat of a godlike stature in ML circles, and people look up to him for ultimate wisdom (I’m not kidding!).

-This is indeed not a course for the beginner, but if you’re good at data wrangling already and don’t mind some side-research as you go along, this course is the best recommendation.
+This is not a course for beginners, but if you’re good at data wrangling already and don’t mind some side research as you go along, this course is the best recommendation.

 So, I’d like to warn you against self-destruction: keep your aim modest and move in minimal steps.
-Machine Learning isn’t something you can get comfortable within a day or two, but pretty soon you’ll start to enjoy yourself, and who knows, maybe even create something frightening!
+Machine Learning isn’t something you can get comfortable with within a day or two, but pretty soon, you’ll start to enjoy yourself, and who knows, maybe even create something frightening!